tensorturtle/cycarla/cycarla-server/README.md

 docker build --platform linux/amd64 -t cycarla_server.
 ```

-+ The `platform` argument exists because `ubuntu:22.04` is a multi-architecture image but we need the x86_64 one specifically for compatibility with the carla wheel.
++ The `platform` argument exists because `ubuntu:22.04` is a multi-architecture image but we want the x86_64 one specifically for compatibility with the carla wheel.

 # Run Docker Image